onzfonz/comp227/src/content/3/en/part3c.md

 })
 ```

-Now the handling of unknown endpoints is ordered <i>before the HTTP request handler</i>.
+Now the handling of unknown endpoints is ordered *before the HTTP request handler*.
-Since the unknown endpoint handler responds to all requests with <i>404 unknown endpoint</i>, no routes or middleware will be called after the response has been sent by unknown endpoint middleware.
+Since the unknown endpoint handler responds to all requests with **404 unknown endpoint**, no routes or middleware will be called after the response has been sent by unknown endpoint middleware.
 The only exception to this is the error handler which needs to come at the very end, after the unknown endpoints handler.

 ### Other operations